 Despite how common mental health conditions are, people who live with them still face an incredible amount of stigma.
 According to the National Institute of Mental Health, about 43.4 million adults in the United States — almost 18 percent — deal with some form of mental illness every year.
-Yet research shows that only a quarter of them believe that other people are caring and sympathetic toward mental health issues.
+Yet research shows that

 Some of the most common mental health conditions include anxiety, depression, bipolar disorder, post-traumatic stress disorder, and schizophrenia.
 These conditions are often complex and can affect each individual in a different way.
 That’s why treatment plans based on a person’s needs are helpful for managing the condition.

 But recovery is possible, and with the right treatment, most people with mental health issues can live healthy and productive lives.
 For the well-being of our society overall, continued research in mental health is extremely important.

 Here are three fresh faces paving the way for new research in their field.

 Anna Baker has always been interested in the overlap between mental health, people's behaviors, and their overall health.
 Because, as it turns out, these things are pretty connected.
 Even though medical science has made advancements in treatment options, many people still struggle with preventable and treatable conditions.
 Anna wants to find ways to make it easier for people to effectively use the healthcare system, as well as manage the issues which can make it harder to prioritize getting the treatment they need.

 Currently an assistant professor of psychology at Bucknell University in Lewisburg, Pennsylvania, where she teaches four courses, Anna’s impressive resume includes a PhD in clinical psychology and a postdoctoral research fellowship at Johns Hopkins.